Cal Fire Fails to Address the Fires that cause nearly all the destruction

 4. Impossible to Determine Impacts.
 The Vegetation Treatment Program is so generalized that it is impossible to determine its environmental impacts on wildlife, plant communities, water and air quality, visual and aesthetic resources, recreation, soils, and invasive weed spread.
 There are no maps showing the location of clearance projects, only estimated number of acres per region.

+5. Taking Away Citizen Rights.
+All projects within the scope of this Program will only be evaluated by a yet-to-be formulated checklist.
+They will not be reviewed through the California Environmental Quality Act (CEQA) as they normally are now.
+This will prevent citizens and independent scientists from challenging a project under CEQA that they feel is environmentally damaging.
+Citizens have the right to have individual projects thoroughly evaluated under CEQA.
 6. Underlying Bias.
 This proposal is based on the questionable, overly-broad assumption that past fire suppression efforts have allowed a buildup of unnatural amounts of vegetation across the landscape, thus creating a fire hazard.
 While it may be true that some forests have been negatively impacted by fire suppression, this is not true for many other ecosystems, especially the chaparral.
 The proposal takes a simplistic, forest-centric approach that attempts to make fire issues out as broadly similar across the region, when in fact they are very different.

+7. Ignored Contrary Views.
+By law this document is supposed to make an honest effort to review points of disagreement among experts.
+It failed to do so in areas such as the effectiveness of vegetation treatments, prescribed burns, and impact of fire severity in forests.
 8. Cumulative Impacts Dismissed.
 The document only considers clearance programs conducted by other agencies and timber harvest activities in determining cumulative impacts.
 It does not include the impact of increased fire frequency on ecosystems, such as chaparral, already impacted by such a trend.
 Such an approach precludes a proper analysis of cumulative effects.